 Here in Kitsap County, we are dedicated to ensuring the personal safety, rights, welfare and dignity of those who experience domestic abuse while building partnerships and increasing community awareness to create positive social change.

 While law enforcement deals with the incident itself, the YWCA deals with the “before and after.”
 We provide counseling, support groups, food and clothing assistance to at-risk women and families as well as emergency and transitional shelter and legal advocacy for those trying to escape the abuse.
-When asked “Why don’t they just leave?”, I often answer “Because they may be killed.”
+When asked “Why don’t they just leave?”, we often answer “Because they may be killed.”
 The most dangerous domestic violence occurs during that escape and the YWCA stands ready to offer safety and protection with the strong support from our local law enforcement.

 The YWCA of Kitsap County depends on our community’s support to ensure that our services continue to provide that safety net.
 On behalf of our staff, board of directors and most of all the women and families we serve, thank all of you who show us your support by volunteering, attending our fundraisers, donating, and making your financial contributions.
 We couldn’t do what we do without you!